-The meniscus refers to cartilage between the thighbone and shinbone that serve the purpose of cushioning the joint.
+The meniscus refers to the cartilage between the thighbone and shinbone that serve the purpose of cushioning the joint.
 A meniscus tear may occur when the knee is twisted in an awkward position and force is applied, which may be the case in a car accident.

 Tears in the meniscus are not all the same.
 They can happen in different locations and in different ways.
-The American Academy of Orthopaedic Surgeons reports that the most common meniscus tears are known as a parrot-beak, bucket handle, flap, longitudinal and mixed or complex tears.
+The American Academy of Orthopaedic Surgeons reports that the most common meniscus tears are known as a parrot-beak, bucket handle, flap, longitudinal, and mixed or complex tears.
 These names refer to the place in the meniscus where the tear occurs and the style of the tear.

 Symptoms of a Meniscus Tear